rfjakob/earlyoom/MANPAGE.md

 set available memory minimum to PERCENT of total (default 10 %)

 #### -s PERCENT
-set free swap minimum to PERCENT of total (default 10 %)
+set free swap minimum to PERCENT of total (default 10 %).

+You can use `-s 100` to have earlyoom effectively ignore swap usage:
+Processes are killed once available memory drops below the configured minimum, no matter how much swap is free.

 #### -M SIZE
 set available memory minimum to SIZE KiB